MarounFahed/twitter-clone/README.md

 ![Flow Diagram Image](https://raw.githubusercontent.com/MarounFahed/twitter-clone-pwj-module-10/main/Flow-Diagram.png)

 ## Business Requirements
-- Pages
+1. Pages
--       Home Page
+   a.
+Home Page
-100. First list item
-     - First nested list item
-3. Home Page
+2. Home Page
    a.
 Allow a user to type in an search for tweets based on what they type
    b.
 Show the list of tweets based on search
       i.
 Show text
 		ii.
 Show images if available
 		iii.
 Show video if available
 		iv.
 Show gif if available